ubitux/nope.website/content/about.md

 weight: 40
 ---

-The Nope Foundry project is current developped and maintained by [Clément Bœsch][cboesch] and [Matthieu Bouron][mbouron].
+The Nope Forge project is current developped and maintained by [Clément Bœsch][cboesch] and [Matthieu Bouron][mbouron].
 Both of them have a long experience with multimedia: former FFmpeg developers, they worked in the broadcasting industry, general consumer video production and graphics technologies.